Research-backed content is in demand. Here’s how to organize your references efficiently and save time.

 - Attachments = file attachments

-- Rename the Name field to Title, and rename the Notes field to Summary.
+- Rename the fields as follows: Name = Title, Notes = Summary.
 Keep the Attachment field as is or rename it, if desired.

 - Click the plus sign to the right of the last column in the table to add a new field (Figure 3).